 This doesn't work.
 Wait for it to cure and harden, which can take at least a week, sometimes longer for thicker pieces.

 Result; it broke into three big pieces.

 What should I do now?
 Sticking them back together in the same shape would have been too easy, so instead, I made a blob of mix for the base, then stuck them in to make a mountain.

 Booboo, or blunder?

 The mix didn't stick to the porcelain barbers sink that I rescued from the recycle center.

 Over time the hypertufa has started to fall off.
 Of course, I could always go and add more to the bare spots, but essentially, the porcelain is too shiny and smooth.
 It really needs to be roughed up.

 This weird thing was meant to be a sphere, but it looks more like a clamshell...

 Oh well, time to make some more, learning from the experience.
-I still like the planted part, but maybe it needs to have a) a drain hole, and b) made out of something other than plastic (cardboard paper towel rolls maybe?)
+I still like the planted part, but maybe it needs to have a) a drain hole, and b) make the cavity out of something other than plastic (cardboard paper towel rolls maybe or scrunched up newspaper?)